I see that many financial “gurus” like Dave Ramsey talk about buying term insurance only, but term life is not always best for everyone.

 Male Age 65 Female Age 65

-So not only are some universal life rates with term like guarantees less expensive than many term insurance policies for seniors, they are also a better value in my opinion.
-They’re a better value because at anytime during your guaranteed level premium period, you can pay more into the universal life plans to extend the duration of your guarantee.
+Not only are some universal life rates with term like guarantees less expensive than many term insurance policies for seniors, they are also a better value in my opinion.
+They’re a better value because at anytime during your guaranteed level premium period you can pay more into the universal life plans to extend the duration of your guarantee.

 Some life insurance companies are also more liberal in underwriting on their universal life insurance products than they are on their term life products.
-So if you’re age 60 or older and have type 2 diabetes, are obese or if you have mild coronary artery disease or other ailments, it is very likely that you will qualify for a better rate on universal life than you will on term life.
+If you’re age 60 or older and have type 2 diabetes, are obese, or if you have mild coronary artery disease or other ailments, it is very likely that you will qualify for a better rate on universal life than you will on term life.

 Almost all term insurance companies have a conversion option for which you can automatically extend your coverage, but they’ll only allow you to convert up to your age 70 or 75 with most term life companies.